SohamJog/CS180_Project_5/README.md

 - toFile:
   - Return a string summary of the ticket that is used for writing to files.
-  - Testing: tested in the main method (called in the writeToFile method and changeInfo method) + test cases in Testing class
+  - Testing: tested in the main method (called in the writeToFile method and changeInfo method)

 - changeInfo:
   - Update the file that stores ticket information with the most-updated info.
-  - Testing: tested in the main method + test cases in Testing class
+  - Testing: tested in the main method

 - toProduct:
   - Prints the product on the console (we use it for displaying the products in the menu).
-  - Testing: tested in the main method + test cases in Testing class
+  - Testing: tested in the main method

 - toString:
   - Prints all the details about the product on the console.
-  - Testing: tested in the main method + test cases in Testing class
+  - Testing: tested in the main method

 ### ClientThread Class
 Creates a Thread using Runnable , allowing multiple clients to access the application independently and concurrently.